Description

 OpenCVE Recommended Actions

-• Upgrade to a kernel version that incorporates the patch for qdisc_pkt_len_segs_init, which replaces skb_header_pointer with pskb_may_pull
+• Apply a kernel update that incorporates the qdisc_pkt_len_segs_init patch replacing skb_header_pointer with pskb_may_pull.

 Tracking